stratapp-ai/stratapp-ai.github.io/about.md

   {:.text-danger}
   {:.font-weight-bold}

+  ### we are rethinking the B2B SaaS playbook on time-to-value

+  1 day to set-up.

+  3 weeks to achieve digital transformation, on clear ground rules that include leading by example and eliminating internal email.

+  Start with one grouping of 10 to 100 people.
+After 3 weeks, rollout progressively by level, function or geography.

+  Rely on peer-to-peer coaching and viral adoption, or run an in-house training program, or engage our coaching partner.

+  Rollout in 4 easy phases, as explained here.

+  Your time-to-value on #stratapp is days - not months, quarters or years.
+intro_image: "/uploads/all generations.jpg"
+section_text: |-
+  {:.font-weight-bold}

   ### we are experienced SaaS founders, with a 10 year vision backed by investors who are market leaders

   For 30 years strategy formation, documentation, communication and execution has been flawed.
 The age old paradigms of static documents and top down control are holding us back.
 Strategy execution rarely meets expectations.